How to Bypass DataDome: Complete Guide 2024

 Editing Variables at Runtime

-A significant matter in the script is the huge array of cryptic values.
+A significant matter in the script is the vast array of cryptic values.
 Following where it's used leads us to the first self-invoking function in the script.
 It shuffles the array by moving the first element to the last position until an expression equals the second integer parameter:

 (function (margart, aloura) {